 With a passion for psychology and dedicated to wellbeing, Aaliyah graduated from St Catharine’s College, University of Cambridge with an MEd in Psychotherapeutic Counselling.
 Aaliyah founded the counselling service Rahmah Wellbeing.
 Her research interests are in intergenerational trauma and how our earliest experiences from the time in the womb impact our life development.
 She was previously a chaplain and holds a MA in Muslim Community Studies, and a postgraduate diploma in Social Sciences.
 She will now pursue her PhD research in Health Psychology and in particular Muslims experiences of birth trauma at City University.

 Since attaining her BA (Hons)/MA in Arabic with Islamic Studies from Pembroke College, Oxford, Farhana has held tertiary teaching positions in Qur’anic interpretation, Sufism and Muslim jurisprudence, and is a published academic researcher.
 She is also active in interfaith dialogue and Muslim interdenominational work.
-Her doctoral research at the University of Oxford will assess understandings of theological, political, legal and civic concepts in contemporary British society with focus on key British Muslim voices.
+Her doctoral research focuses on the divine qualities as an overarching hermeneutical framework for the Qur’an and Muslim jurisprudence and the implications of that for current legal and civic concepts.

 Farah studied History as her undergraduate degree at Newnham College, Cambridge.
 After graduating she freelanced as a journalist for various publications including the Guardian, Huffington Post and New Internationalist.
 She branched into broadcast media as a BBC Production Trainee and worked on TV and radio programmes including Newsround, Night Waves and Woman’s Hour, as well as Religion & Ethics documentaries.
 For the past four years she has worked as a Producer on BBC Newsnight.
 She will be studying an MPhil in Theology, Religion and Philosophy of Religion at St Edmund’s College, University of Cambridge.